seng438-winter-2023/seng438-a4-Tyler-Thain/seng438-a4-team_number.md

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

 Mutation testing is advantageous as it tests the actual strength of a test suite.
 Regardless of coverage, bugs can still get through a test suite so ensuring the strength of the tests allows for more confidence the tests are catching as many bugs as possible.
 Mutation testing helps improve a test suite allowing testers to write tests capable of catching a variety of different code errors.
+Additionally, mutation testing also improves code coverage as tests need to become more robust to kill all mutants generated.

 However, mutation testing is expensive and time consuming.
 Even using mutant generators and software like PIT, a lot of resources are required to generate every mutant.
 Strong programming knowledge and knowledge of the source code is also required to detect equivalent mutants and kill surviving mutants.
 Additionally, equivalent mutants arbitrarily reduce a test suite's strength so time is required to find and remove equivalent mutants to get an accurate mutation test score.